Save on pet insurance for your pet

 As the old saying goes, your dog’s eyes are the windows to their soul.
-While it may sound a bit cliché, dogs do use their eyes to take in their surroundings, protect the home and respond to your affection and commands, making them a vital part of their daily lives, just as in humans.
+While it may sound a bit cliché, dogs do use their eyes to take in their surroundings, protect the home and respond to your affection and commands, making the eyes a vital part of their daily lives, just as in humans.
 Proper eye care involves ensuring Fido’s eyes are free of debris, irritation or other issues that could affect their sight or overall quality of life.

 Eye boogers, or eye discharge, gunk or tears, can be annoying to your pet, creating itchiness, irritation or even pain.
-Eye boogers are typically watery in nature, drying and building up over time to create globule discharge in their inner and outer corners of their lids.
-In addition to impacting your dog’s health, the discharge can be unsightly, creating an unkempt appearance in your canine or even staining the coat of light colored dogs.
+Eye boogers are typically watery in nature, drying and building up over time to create globule discharge in the inner and outer corners of their lids.
+In addition to impacting your dog’s health, the discharge can be unsightly, creating an unkempt appearance in your canine or even staining the coat of light-colored dogs.
 Fortunately for you and your pooch, eye boogers are preventable!

 Causes and Prevention of Eye Boogers

 Eye boogers are sometimes caused by an infection in the eye, also known as conjunctivitis.
 An infection of the eye may be caused by irritation or injury.
-It can also be a secondary condition as part of a cold, flu or other sickness.
+It can also be a secondary condition as part of a cold, flu or another sickness.

 Poor Grooming Habits

 Poor grooming is most often the cause of eye boogers and excessive tearing in dogs with long or wiry hair, especially around the face and eyes.
 Hair will often hang down into your pet’s eyes, irritating the delicate tissues.
 Hair also picks up dirt and oils, further irritating the eye and mixing with tears and fur.